fabiangftech/fg-next-draw-canvas/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project’s **MIT License** (or whichever license the project uses).
+By contributing, you agree that your contributions will be licensed under the project’s **GNU GENERAL PUBLIC LICENSE, Version 3 OR LATER** (or whichever license the project uses).
 See the `LICENSE` file for details.

 ---